Pango Bay, Port Vila – Image courtesy of Ramada Resort Breakas Beach Vanuatu

-The nearby Tamanu Beach Resort provides a range of creature comforts just a short walk from the lagoon.
+The beachfront Tamanu Beach Resort provides a range of creature comforts just a short walk from the lagoon.

 Here, be spoilt with a range of creature comforts and enjoy watersports activities such as snorkelling, kayaking and scuba diving from the on-site PADI dive centre.
-Hideaway Beach is located on Efate’s southern coast.
+Hideaway Island is located just off Efate Island’s southern coast.

 (Aore Island) – Relax on this pristine white-coral beach which sits in front of the Aore Island Resort on the northern shore of Aore Island, a 10-minute boat ride across the bay from Luganville Town.

 Sunbathe on the beach, swim and snorkel the reef and enjoy a range of creature comforts at the upmarket resort.

 What to do in Vanuatu

 For newlyweds who want to do more than just laze on the beach, Vanuatu offers a range of active pursuits including diving, snorkelling, surfing, windsurfing, sailing, hiking, horseback riding and cycling.

 Kayak the calm lagoon, go deep sea fishing for blue marlin, dive on one of the world’s most famous wrecks, marvel at the volcanic display of Mount Yasur, watch ancient tribal festivals and meet kastom villagers wearing only nambas (penis sheaths) and grass skirts – for a rather different honeymoon experience.